 ---|---|

 - ACH Fee: This is a transaction fee that factoring companies may choose to assess anytime funds are transferred via ACH.
-It typically ranges between $5 and $30.
+It typically ranges between $5 and $30, but altLINE does not charge for ACH transfers.
 ACH fees should be negotiated out of factoring contracts.

 - Wire Fee: In the event a borrower needs access to funds immediately, most factoring companies can issue a wire as opposed to an ACH.
-Factoring companies are charged a wire fee by their lender or the Federal Reserve and those fees are often passed through to the business.
+Factoring companies are charged a wire fee by their lender or the Federal Reserve, and those fees are often passed through to the business.
+At altLINE, we charge $30 per wire transfer.

-- Lockbox Fee: Sometimes referred to as a monitoring fee, the lockbox fee is a monthly fee ranging from $250 – $1,000/month.
+- Lockbox Fee: Sometimes referred to as a monitoring fee, the lockbox fee is a monthly fee ranging from $50 – $1,000 per month.
 For most invoice factoring relationships, a lockbox fee should not be necessary unless it comes with significantly reduced factor fees.

 - Monthly Minimum Volume Fee: This fee is only applied should the company not factor a pre-determined volume of invoices (measured in dollars) in a given month.
 High monthly minimum fees can increase overall invoice factoring costs and limit the financing flexibility of the borrower.